Ishikari nabe (Japanese hot pot) is a local cuisine that represents Hokkaido. It is a miso-based nabe that uses vegetables, salmon or trout.

-By the way, the fishing season for salmon is autumn and trout is spring.
-For that reason from autumn to early spring they use salmon and from spring to early autumn they use trout, however the menu doesn’t change throughout the year.
+By the way, the fishing season for salmon is in autumn, and trout is spring.
+For that reason, from autumn to early spring, they use salmon, and from spring to early autumn, they use trout.
+However, the menu doesn’t change throughout the year.
 You can enjoy a salmon or trout meal anytime you come here.

-This time we tried the 9 dish Tsuki course.
+This time we tried the nine dish Tsuki course.

 All the seats at Kindaitei are private rooms and they have 6 rooms.

 As we entered the room there were few dishes on the table already.
-As we were seated, the other dishes such as grilled food were served and at the end the salmon nabe was served.
+As we were seated, the other dishes such as grilled food were served and at the end, the Hokkaido salmon nabe was served.

 Here are the 8 dishes that are served along with the salmon nabe in the Tsuki course.

 First dish: Ikura (salmon roe)

 The delicate flesh from the front of a salmon is sliced thinly and then fully drained of blood.
 Then it is pickled and mixed in with daikon radish.